Cheerleader Melissa: Raisha Saeed (2008–2009, 2023)

 Kong and Saeed soon aligned themselves with Knockout Rhaka Khan.
 On the November 6 edition of Impact!
 Khan substituted for Roxxi as Wilde's tag team partner against Kong and Saeed in a match.
 In the event, the evil Khan turned against Wilde during the match to help Kong make the pinfall, but her good luck was short lived as Kong and Saeed, with Khan in their corner, lost to Wilde and Roxxi in a tag team match at Turning Point.
 Saeed lost to Christy Hemme on the edition of November 27 of Impact!, allowing her to challenge for Kong's belt at Final Resolution but Saeed caused a disqualification, giving Hemme the win but retaining the belt for Kong.
 Through December Khan and Saeed were joined in their support for Kong by newcomer Sojourner Bolt; the group dubbed themselves the Kongtourage and took on ODB, Roxxi and Hemme in a losing effort during a Street Fight on January 15.
 Hemme was scheduled for a rematch at Genesis, however, she suffered a legitimate injury prior to the match and the Kongtourage impromptu number one contender match was made at the pay-per-view with ODB picking up the victory, teaming to gain a future title shot.
 The Kongtourage finally picked up a victory over ODB in a four-on-one handicap match on January 29's Impact!.
 The Kongtourage rapidly fell into disarray, though, when Bolt won a number one contender battle royal in early February, and a fortnight later Khan expressed her dissatisfaction with the group leading to a tag match that Khan and Bolt, who were being portrayed as fan favorites now, won.
 Saeed's attempts to interfere in the Knockouts Championship match at Destination X were unsuccessful but Kong still managed to retain her title.

 Kong eventually dropped the title to Angelina Love at Lockdown 2009.
 After this loss, and with Kong unable to regain the championship, the team of Saeed and Kong were entered into the tournament to decide the inaugural Knockouts Tag Team Champions.
 In the first round, the team beat The Main Event Mafia's team of Sharmell and Traci Brooks.
 Saeed scored the pin over Brooks, tagging herself in after Kong had done much of the work causing Kong to stare angrily at Saeed.
 They were less successful in the following round, losing to the eventual tournament winning team of Taylor Wilde and Sarita.
 After inadvertently costing Kong the Knockout title at Bound for Glory, the two of them faced off on the edition of October 22 of Impact! with Saeed now being referred to as a former manager.
 Kong won the match and then Awesome Bombed her through the entrance stage.
+On September 9, 2023, Saeed made a one-night return at Impact 1000.
+She accompanied Awesome Kong on a 10-Knockout tag team match.